 Pricing for SMS message delivery to mobile devices is based on your text message plan with your wireless carrier.

-Amazon SNS messages can contain up to 256 KB of text data, including XML, JSON and unformatted text.
-In order to maximize the contents of your payload, you can set the optional “RawMessageDelivery” property to exclude SNS-generated JSON that provides metadata about the message and topic.
+Amazon SNS messages can contain up to 64 KB (65,536 bytes) of text data, including XML, JSON and unformatted text.
 The following Unicode characters are accepted:

 #x9 | #xA | #xD | [#x20 to #xD7FF] | [#xE000 to #xFFFD] | [#x10000 to #x10FFFF]